google-coral/examples-camera/raspicam/README.md

-# OpenCV camera examples with Coral
+# Raspberry Pi camera examples with Coral

 This folder contains example code using [picamera](https://github.com/waveform80/picamera) to obtain camera images and perform image classification on the Edge TPU.